 "NEW YORK (Reuters Health) - Triple therapy combining a proton-pump inhibitor (PPI), amoxicillin, and high-dose metronidazole (PAM) given thrice daily for 14 days provides Helicobacter pylori eradication rates similar to those with triple-therapy "...

-CANASA 1000 mg suppositories are indicated for the treatment of mild to moderately active ulcerative proctitis.
-Safety and effectiveness of Canasa beyond 6 weeks have not been established.
+CANASA is indicated in adults for the treatment of mildly to moderately active ulcerative proctitis.

 DOSAGE AND ADMINISTRATION

-If a patient misses a dose of CANASA, it should be administered as soon as possible, unless it is almost time for next dose.
-Patients should not use two CANASA suppositories at the same time to make up for a missed dose.
+- If a dose of CANASA is missed, administer as soon as possible, unless it is almost time for next dose.
+Do not use two CANASA suppositories at the same time to make up for a missed dose.

 Dosage Forms And Strengths

-CANASA 1000 mg suppositories for rectal administration are available as bullet shaped, light tan to grey suppositories containing 1000 mg mesalamine.
+CANASA Suppository: 1000 mg mesalamine in a bullet shaped, light tan to grey suppository.

 Storage And Handling